 Attending an information session is a useful way to learn more about the profession and the program.
 A general application information session is held each September and an applicant resume / cover letter session is held each January.

 The Applicant Information Session for 2018 admission occurred Thursday, Sept 21, 2017.
 If you are were not able to attend the session, see the Applicant Info Session Slides and video recording below.

 - This session featured a panel of UBC staff and faculty involved in admissions to speak about the process and answer questions.
 The panel also included program students to share their experiences with admissions and being in the Dietetics program.

-The Applicant Resume and Cover Letter Workshop for 2018 admission will be Tuesday, November 28, 3:30-5:00pm in WOOD room 3.
-If you are not able to attend the session, it will be video recorded and posted here after the session.
+The Applicant Resume and Cover Letter Workshop for 2018 admission was held Wednesday, November 29, 2017.
+If you were not able to attend the session, see the Resume and Cover Letter Workshop Slides and video recording of the event below.

-- This session is offered by the UBC Centre for Student Involvement and Careers.
+- This session was offered by the UBC Centre for Student Involvement and Careers.

 Successful applicants to the Dietetics Major have varied volunteer and employment histories.
 No one particular set of experiences will guarantee your entry into the program.

 Seek experiences that assist in the achievement of the indicators of interest in and suitability for the dietetics profession as outlined in the UBC Academic Calendar.
 These include general attributes and skills applicable to a variety of career and academic pursuits (e.g. critical thinking, decision-making, leadership, communication), as well as those more specific to dietetics.
 When preparing your cover letter and resume, rather than just providing position titles, it is important to highlight relevant skills achieved and attributes demonstrated.